CLaRa: Bridging Retrieval and Generation with Continuous Latent Reasoning: CLaRa: Retrieval and generation joint training

 where $R^* = (a_1^*, \dots, a_{|R^*|}^*)$ denotes the reference output.
 Importantly, this allows the retriever (implicitly represented by $\theta_{qr}$) to \textbf{learn through weak supervision from the generation objective}, without explicit reranking labels.
 Finding real supervised data might be challenging, and our method is data free as it relies only on downstream next token prediction objective to reason on how to retrieve the doc that maximize the likelihood of downstream generation, thus is more flexible and adaptive.

 \paragraph{Differentiable Top-\texorpdfstring{$k$}{k} Selection} In the CLaRa framework, retrieval and generation are trained jointly, yet their connection is mediated by the top-$k$ selection of relevant documents.
 However, this discrete operation introduces a \textit{broken gradient} problem: the generator’s supervision cannot propagate back to inform the retriever why certain documents should be preferred over others.

-To address this issue, we introduce top K selector via Straight-Through (ST) estimator, which conceptually acts as a ``\textit{soft lens}'' — preserving the discrete retrieval behavior during inference while allowing smooth gradient feedback during training (see Algorithm~\ref{alg:st_topk} in Appendix for details).
+Previous methods such as DDR-RAG~\citep{li2024rag} update the retriever by performing multiple retrieval samplings and using rewards derived from the generator’s outputs under different document samples.
+However, this RL-based approach suffers from training instability and low efficiency due to repeated sampling.
+Instead, we use ST estimation for top-$k$ selection, which conceptually acts as a ``\textit{soft lens}'' — preserving the discrete retrieval behavior during inference while allowing smooth gradient feedback during training (see Algorithm~\ref{alg:st_topk} in Appendix for details).

-Given cosine similarities $s = [s_1, \dots, s_D]$, temperature $\tau$, and masking for previously selected items, the soft and hard selections are defined as:
+Given cosine similarities $s_b = [s_1, \dots, s_D]$ for the $b$th document set in a batch, temperature $\tau$, and masking for previously selected items, the soft and hard selections are defined as:

 and the final objective that combines the hard and soft representations through a ST estimator is:

 where $\mathrm{SG}(\cdot)$ denotes the stop-gradient operator.
 This maintains discrete behavior in the forward pass while enabling differentiable training through $Z_{\text{soft}}$.
 The aggregated top-$k$ document representation is then computed as: